oktupol/sebastianwie.land/docs/signature-info.md

 You need:

-- My [public PGP key](https://sebastianwie.land/pgp-pubkey.asc), which is also available via [Web Key Directory (WKD)](https://wiki.gnupg.org/WKD)
+- My [public OpenPGP key](https://sebastianwie.land/pgp-pubkey.asc), which is also available via [Web Key Directory (WKD)](https://wiki.gnupg.org/WKD)
 - An OpenPGP implementation.
 For this guide I use [GnuPG](https://gnupg.org/), but any implementation works.